 Please Note: Each recording opens in a new browser tab, so you can listen to multiple sermons or move easily back to the Library page.
 These tabs do not close automatically when you’re done listening.

 On June 3, Rev. Nori kicked off a six-part sermon series on Creation Spirituality.
-The first three sermons in that series are featured below.
+The first five sermons in that series are featured below.
 Note: Because of a change in how the audio is processed, the audio files for this series and future sermons are three to four times larger than their predecessors.

 June 3, 2018 – “Sacred Earth, Sacred Worth”

 What if we lived life truly connected to the Creation and our Seventh Principle: respect for the interdependent web of existence of which we are a part?
 In this sermon, Rev. Nori introduces Creation Spirituality – a way of living within the community of earth that deepens our reverence for life, participates in the creativity of the cosmos, and develops our passion for justice and human transformation.